-Trump summit aims to boost faith in vaccine; excludes Biden
+Feds passed up chance to lock in more Pfizer vaccine doses

 Senior administration officials provided details on the summit on Monday.
 An official with the Biden transition confirmed no invitation was extended.

-Officials from the pharmaceutical companies developing the vaccines also were not expected to attend, according to people familiar with the matter.
+Officials from the pharmaceutical companies developing the vaccines also were not expected to attend, despite receiving invitations, according to people familiar with the matter.
+Some expressed concerns about the event contributing to the politicization of the vaccine development process and potentially further inhibiting public confidence in the drugs.

 Trump is set to kick off the event with remarks aiming to “celebrate” vaccine development, according to an official who previewed the event.
 Trump also will sign an executive order to prioritize Americans for coronavirus vaccines procured by the federal government.
 A second official said the order would restrict the U.S. government from donating doses to other nations until there is excess supply to meet domestic demand.
 Both officials spoke on condition of anonymity to discuss plans for the summit.

 It was not immediately clear what, if any, impact the order would have on other nations’ abilities to access the vaccines.
-Canadian Prime Minister Justin Trudeau announced Monday he expects his country to receive about 250,000 doses of the Pfizer vaccine by the end of the year.
+Canadian Prime Minister Justin Trudeau announced Monday he expects his country to receive about 250,000 doses of a vaccine from Pfizer by the end of the year.

-The Food and Drug Administration is to meet Thursday to conduct a final review of a coronavirus vaccine from Pfizer, and it will meet later this month on a vaccine developed by Moderna.
+The Food and Drug Administration’s panel of outside vaccine experts is to meet Thursday to conduct a final review of the Pfizer drug, and it will meet later this month on a vaccine developed by Moderna.
+The FDA is not required to follow the panel’s advice, though it usually does.
+Agency decisions on the two drugs are expected within days of each meeting.
 Both have been determined to be 95% effective against the virus that causes COVID-19.
 Plans call for distributing and then administering about 40 million doses of the two companies’ vaccines by the end of the year — with the first doses shipping within hours of FDA clearance.

-But Biden said Friday that “there’s no detailed plan that we’ve seen” for how to get the vaccines out of containers, into syringes and then into people’s arms.
+Biden said Friday that “there’s no detailed plan that we’ve seen” for how to get the vaccines out of containers, into syringes and then into people’s arms.

 Trump administration officials insist that such plans have been developed, with the bulk of the work falling to states and municipal governments to ensure their most vulnerable populations are vaccinated first.
 The administration says it has leveraged partnerships with manufacturers, distributers and health care providers, so that outside of settings like veterans’ hospitals, “it is highly unlikely that a single federal employee will touch a dose of vaccine before it goes into your arm.”